rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 [Merge requests](../index.md) are the primary way to change files in a GitLab project.
 [Create and submit a merge request](../creating_merge_requests.md) to propose changes.
-Your team [comments](../../../discussions/index.md) on your merge request, and makes [code suggestions](suggestions.md) you can accept from the user interface.
+Your team [comments](../../../discussions/index.md) on your merge request.
+They [suggest code changes](suggestions.md) you can accept from the user interface.
 When your work is reviewed, your team members can choose to accept or reject it.